AbdallaHsayed21/Hotel-Managment-System-Back-end/README.md

  ~ Using ASP.NET and C# and SQL Database.

  The Website:
-   The website Pages (User, Staff, Admin).
+    Users of Website Pages (User, Staff, Admin).

 =(User)
-    -Create an account (Sign Up) Page.
+   Create an account (Sign Up) Page.
-    -Signin Page
+   , Signin Page
-    -Recover Password and Edit Profile Change Profile.
+   , Recover Password and Edit Profile Change Profile.
-    -Book room in Hotel and Check availability of room.
+   , Book room in Hotel and Check availability of room.
-    -Display the list of room the user reserve.
+   , Display the list of room the user reserve.

 =(Staff)
-   -Get list of Current users.
+   , Get list of Current users.
-   -Search by users name.
+   , Search by users name.

 =(Admin)
-   -Manage and Maintain user's account.
+   , Manage and Maintain user's account.
-   -Query and Maintain rooms database.
+   , Query and Maintain rooms database.